 - Walnuts

-- Xylitol (note this is used in many low-calorie food products, including gum and some brands of peanut butter)
+- Xylitol (This ingredient is used in many low-calorie food products, including gum and some brands of peanut butter)

-While all breeds can develop allergies, there are some who are predisposed, including Chinese shar-peis, terriers, golden retrievers, labrador retrievers, lhasa apsos, shih tzus, boxers, pit bulls, and dalmations.
-You and your veterinarian will decide what is best for your dog.
+You and your veterinarian will need to decide what is best for your dog.
 One option may be a brand made without common allergy-causing ingredients.
-You’ll find a variety of products from Purina, including Beyond Nature, which is made without any poultry by-product meal, corn, wheat, or soy.
+You can find a variety of products from Purina, including Beyond Nature, which is made without any poultry by-product meal, corn, wheat, or soy.

 Proteins such as beef, chicken, or dairy